-Discovery Academy is a special school which provides around 80 places for children of both sexes aged 9 - 19 years who have social, emotional and mental health needs and/or an autistic spectrum condition (ASC).
+Discovery Academy is a special school which provides around 100 places for children and young people aged 9 - 19 years who have an autistic spectrum condition (ASC) and/or social, emotional and mental health needs.
 For a child to be admitted, the school must be named, by a local authority, in the child's education health and care plan ('EHCP').

-Many of our students will have previously found going to school a challenge and may have had difficulties in coping within a mainstream environment and therefore accessing an appropriate curriculum.
+Many of our CYP will have previously found going to school a challenge and may have had difficulties in coping within a mainstream environment and therefore accessing an appropriate curriculum.
 We support the young person to overcome these difficulties by designing an individualised curriculum based on a good understanding of their needs and preferences.
 We meet with the young person, their family and previous school placement to complete a needs assessment that is both educational and holistic.
 Family Footings facilitators use a range of tools called 'person centred approaches' to explore the things that are most important to a child and their family, often in a fun way.
 With this information we plan their curriculum and transition to school life.

-Identification and assessment are ongoing, particularly as a student's behaviour and engagement may change when entering a new environment.
-Regular observation and review of students by teaching and non-teaching staff will be used to inform the identification of any ongoing additional needs.
+Identification and assessment are ongoing, particularly as a student's feelings and engagement may change when entering a new environment.
+Regular observation and review of CYP by teaching and non-teaching staff will be used to inform the identification of any ongoing additional needs.